-1.1 This paper provides an overview of the local delivery of the Government's UK Shared Prosperity Fund (UKSPF) and Rural England Prosperity Fund (REPF) 2022-2025 programmes.
+- 1.1 This paper provides an overview of the local delivery of the Government's UK Shared Prosperity Fund (UKSPF) and Rural England Prosperity Fund (REPF) 2022-2025 programmes.
 The report outlines the programme aims and priorities and illustrates each of the individual projects that were delivered as part of the programmes.
 Each appendix to this report highlights the delivery targets and what the project achieved, the level of funding, the financial leverage, case study examples and GIS mapping and details of the beneficiary businesses, community groups and households demonstrating the geographic spread across the district.
-A measure of social return on investment (social value) has also been included where available.

-1.2 In addition, this report provides an outline of the workstreams identified for the 2025/26 transition year for UKSPF.
+A measure of social return on investment (social value) will be included in the final programme evaluation. - 1.2 In addition, this report provides an outline of the workstreams identified for the 2025/26 transition year for UKSPF.
 These are aligned to the Government's published missions and themes.
 This programme will be delivered between 1 April 2025 and 31 March 2026.